saurabhvartak1982/aksupgradeguidance/README.md

 Detailed overview on the Data Plane (Nodes and NodePools) can be found here - https://learn.microsoft.com/en-us/azure/aks/concepts-clusters-workloads#nodes-and-node-pools <br /><br />

 ## 2. Types of AKS related upgrades
+At a higher level, the AKS related upgrades can be broadly classified into three types as below: <br />
 ### a.
 AKS version upgrades for Control Plane and Data Plane
 This upgrade type is related to the AKS versions in Control Plane and NodePools. <br />
 </b> Control Plane upgrade includes the System Pods running on Nodes as well.<br /><br />